-When you are preparing for a trip to Ladakh; there are several things that you need to prepare yourself as well as your vehicle for.
-From AMS to bad roads to itinerary planning; the list is endless but I believe one of the top most concerns for anyone will be the scarcity of fuel.
+When you are preparing for a trip to Ladakh, there are several things that you need to prepare yourself and your vehicle for.
+From AMS to bad roads to itinerary planning, the list is endless.
+But I believe one of the topmost concerns for anyone will be the scarcity of fuel.

-Fuel Stations in Ladakh
+Petrol Pumps in Ladakh

-To bring with, let us take a look at where can you find petrol stations in Ladakh.
-On Manali Leh highway; the last petrol pump is at Tandi post which there is no other gas station until Karu, for 320 odd kilometers.
+To begin with, let us take a look at where can you find petrol stations in Ladakh.
+On Manali Leh highway, the last petrol pump is in Tandi.
+After that, there is no other gas station until Karu, for 320 odd kilometers.

-For local sightseeing, there is one petrol pump in Padaum (Zanskar valley) and one in Diskit (Nubra valley) but functionality of both these petrol pumps is highly questionable.
+For local sightseeing, there is one petrol pump in Padaum (Zanskar Valley) and one in Diskit (Nubra valley).
+But the functionality of both these petrol pumps is highly questionable.
 There is a high chance that you will reach here only to find it closed.

 Spare Fuel for Ladakh Trip

-For example, if your car’s mileage is 15 kms per liter, then to be on a safer side; assume then it would go down to 10 to 11 kms per liter in Ladakh.
+For example, if your car’s mileage is 15 km per liter, then to be on a safer side, assume then it would go down to 10 to 11 km per liter in Ladakh.
 Up there, you would constantly be running in low gears so fuel consumption will be high.

 Manali Leh highway

-So in the case of a Royal Enfield for example, it has a tank capacity of 12-13 liters and 25 to 30 kilometers per liter; I would carry about five liters of petrol just to be on a safer side.
-In case of a Pulsar with 18 liters of tank capacity, I would not carry any fuel for Manali Leh highway.
+So in the case of a Royal Enfield for example, it has a tank capacity of 12-13 liters.
+Its fuel efficiency is about 25 to 30 kilometers per liter in the hills.
+So I would carry about five liters of petrol, just to be on a safer side.
+In the case of a Pulsar with 18 liters of tank capacity, I would not carry any fuel for the Manali Leh highway.